Build Integration

 trackerUrl

 The issue tracking URL.
-This value is used for constructing a direct link to the issues in the Artifactory build UI.
+Used for constructing links to issues in the Artifactory build UI.

 aggregate

-Set to true, if you wish all builds to include issues from previous builds.
+Set to true to include issues from previous builds.

 aggregationStatus